-Drawn from the Guardian‘s coverage of the first world war, When the Lamps Went Out portrays a society in cataclysm and proves the adage that journalism is the ‘first draft of history’.
+Drawn from the Guardian‘s coverage of the first world war, Nigel Fountain’s When the Lamps Went Out: Reporting the Great War 1914-1918 portrays a society in cataclysm and proves the adage that journalism is the ‘first draft of history’.

 We are temporarily only able to ship Faber Shop orders to addresses in the UK.

-Drawing on a wealth of material from the Guardian archives When the Lamps Went Out presents a surprising, immediate, sometimes bleakly humorous, sometimes horrifying insight into life during the Great War.
+When the Lamps Went Out presents a surprising, immediate, sometimes humbling, sometimes uplifting insight into what British society was reading about, and thinking, during the Great War.